The number of coronavirus cases in Fermanagh and Omagh increased by 113 in the last 24 hours, official figures show.

-A total of 19,913 people had been confirmed as testing positive for Covid-19 in Fermanagh and Omagh when the UK coronavirus daily dashboard was updated on December 3 (Friday), up from 19,812 on Thursday.
+A total of 41,242 cases had been confirmed in Fermanagh and Omagh when the UK coronavirus daily dashboard was updated on March 30 (Wednesday), up from 41,129 on Tuesday.

-The rate of infection in Fermanagh and Omagh now stands at 16,971 cases per 100,000 people, lower than the Northern Ireland average of 17,152.
+The cumulative rate of infection in Fermanagh and Omagh, which covers the whole pandemic, stands at 35,148 cases per 100,000 people, lower than the Northern Ireland average of 36,158.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in Fermanagh and Omagh.

 Daily death counts are revised each day, with each case backdated to the actual date of death, so some areas might see their figures revised down.